cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 > **You should not use this library in production environments.**<br><br>
 > ![Experimental](https://img.shields.io/badge/experimental-important.svg?style=for-the-badge)<br><br>
 > This library is in very early stages of development, as such, and in correspondence with a `0.x` semantic major version line, its `API` is likely to rapidly change in breaking ways.
-We therefore highly discourage using this library in production workloads.
+We therefore highly discourage from using this library in production workloads.

 ## Letter Of Intent